dmirman-zz/gazer/README.md

 ## Updates (Jan 2020)

 Happy New Year!!
 The gazeR package will soon be up and running on Code Ocean!
-You can download the gazeR capsule and run your own data using our fucntions from the cloud!
+You can download the gazeR capsule and run your own data using our functions from the cloud!

 ## Updates (December 2019)